How to: Zoom in on a Region of the Graph in Load Test Results

 The closer the two handles are to each another, the more you zoom in to display shorter, finer segments of the load test.

-To zoom to a region of the graph by clicking and dragging
+To zoom to a region of the graph by choosing and dragging

 Drag the mouse pointer to the other end of the zoom area.